mikaelnet/pico-experiments/README.md

 - [x] Kalman filter on ADC input
 - [x] Adjust TFT backlight with PWM
 - [x] Send debug data on usb tty
-- [ ] Transmit data via a nRF24l01.
+- [ ] Transmit data via a nRF24l01..
+Max 10MHz
 - [x] Radio scan for free air channels
 - [x] Experiment with two cores - try mutexes
 - [x] Run on two cores, where one draws the TFT and the other does the com.
-- [ ] Add a 8ch SPI ADC
+- [ ] Add a 8ch SPI ADC.
+Max 2MHz @5V, Max 1MHz @2.7V
-- [ ] Add a SPI EEPROM for saving settings
+- [ ] Add a SPI EEPROM for saving settings.
+Max 2MHz @3v3

 **Todo**
+- [ ] Add doxygen or similar for documentation
 - [ ] Split screen update into separate thread
 - [ ] Introduce some kind of state machine
 - [ ] SPI EEPROM driver class